 The OCF provides investors with a clearer picture of the total annual costs in running a collective investment scheme and is based on the previous year's expenses.
-The figure may vary from year to year and it excludes the costs of buying or selling assets for the Company (but includes transaction charges incurred by investing in any other collective investment schemes).
+The figure may vary from year to year and it excludes the costs of buying or selling assets for a Sub-Fund (but includes transaction charges incurred by investing in any other collective investment schemes).
 Where there is not enough historic data available, or when historic data will not provide a reliable indication of future costs, an estimated OCF will be calculated based on the most reliable information available (OCF (Estimated)).
 The OCF is displayed in the Key Investor Information Document (KIID).
-A copy of the KIID can be provided free of charge on request.
+A copy of the KIID for each Sub-Fund listed below can be provided free of charge on request.